whatmakeart/modeling-and-fabrication/content/modules/05-laser-cutting-fabrication/5-03-install-dxf-post-processor/index.md

 You can install it in the cloud as well, then you can use it anywhere.
 Make sure to enable cloud libraries first.
 [Cloud install instructions.](https://knowledge.autodesk.com/support/fusion-360/learn-explore/caas/sfdcarticles/sfdcarticles/How-to-install-a-cloud-post-in-Fusion-360.html)

+There are video instructions below showing [how to install the DXF post processor](https://youtu.be/CBu6vl6Bqos).

 <div class="video-grid">

 <div class="video-card">